Sliced Multi-Marginal Optimal Transport: Experiments

-We finally consider a multi-task RL application in the setting of Section \ref{sec:reg_mult}.
-In particular, we consider $P=5$ pendulum tasks with different dynamics (gravities $g=8,9,10,11,12$).
-Also, $2$ out of $5$ agents' do not receive any reward, hence can not learn without knowledge sharing via the regularized reward function.
-We consider agents trained with and without $\c{SMW}$-based regularization.
-Training is performed using Q-learning with function approximation on state observations (position and velocity), and using (multi-task) rewards defined in Section \ref{sec:reg_mult}.
-We do not include discounting as it is not necessary to train in this finite-horizon problem \citep{Bert05, pilco}.
+We consider a multi-task RL application in the setting of Section \ref{sec:multirl}.
+In particular, we consider $P=5$ pendulum swing-up tasks with different dynamics (gravities $g\in\{8,9,10,11,12\}\,\text{m/s}^2$).
+States consist of angle and angular velocities, and actions of are torques.
+Environment rewards are dense as implemented in OpenAI Gym \cite{gym}, and following \textcite{Dadashi2020PrimalWI}, we transform the shared reward $r^{\text{mul}}$ via $f(y) = e^{-5y}$.
+Two out of five agents do not receive any reward.
+All other agents share the same reward function.
+We consider agents trained with and without $\c{SMW}$-based regularization, and consider the uniform and non-uniform barycentric weights $\v{\beta}$; see Section \ref{sec:multirl} for more details.
+To facilitate learning, we lower-bound the weights of agents without reward.
+Policies are learned using $Q$-learning with function approximation on state observations.

-Training without regularization ($\gamma=0$, blue curve) leads to suboptimal learning because the two agents without canonical rewards do not learn to solve their respective tasks as they get no reward.
-By contrast, if $\gamma=1$, all agents (even those with no environmental reward) solve their respective tasks (green) as well (albeit slower) as if all agents were receiving environmental rewards (orange).
-The regularization-based rewards enforce the state trajectories of all agents to be close, and hence agents without environmental rewards learn to `follow' the agents trained with canonical rewards.
+Figure~\ref{fig:pendulum results} shows the results.
+Training without regularization ($\gamma=0$, blue curve) does not allow the two agents without environment rewards ($r_p^{\text{env}}=0$) to solve their respective tasks.
+By contrast, with regularization, all agents (even those with no environment reward) solve their respective tasks (green, blue) as well as if all agents were receiving environmental rewards (orange).
+Agents with non-uniform regularization significantly outperform agents with uniform weights, showing that giving more weight in the regularizer to stronger agents is helpful.
+Overall, this demonstrates that knowledge transfer via the shared reward structure can be effective.
+In particular, the regularization-based rewards encourage the state trajectories of all agents to be close under the sliced multi-marginal geometry.
+Hence, agents without environment rewards learn to \emph{follow} agents trained with environment rewards.
+This is possible because of similarity of environments and of agent goals, so that agent rollouts share geometric structure.